lVoidi/Icon-ls/README.md

   </pre>

-  'file' is the default colour the files
+  'file' is the default colour of the files

   As you can see in the commented lines, there are examples of how you can add a specific color to the filetype you want, the